-- Mobility you'll no longer need a dedicated "computer room" - now you can work on a networked laptop or desktop computer anywhere within your wireless range - Easy installation Belkin's Easy Installation Wizard makes setup simple - Flexibility set up and access printers, computers, and other networking devices from anywhere in your home - Easy expansion the wide range of Belkin networking products let you expand your network to include devices such as printers and gaming consoles - No cabling required you can spare the expense and hassle of retrofitting Ethernet cabling throughout the home or office - Widespread industry acceptance choose from a wide range of interoperable networking products
+- Mobility you'll no longer need a dedicated "computer room"-now you can work on a networked laptop or desktop computer anywhere within your wireless range - Easy installation Belkin's Easy Installation Wizard makes setup simple - Flexibility set up and access printers, computers, and other networking devices from anywhere in your home - Easy expansion the wide range of Belkin networking products let you expand your network to include devices such as printers and gaming consoles - No cabling required you can spare the expense and hassle of retrofitting Ethernet cabling throughout the home or office - Widespread industry acceptance choose from a wide range of interoperable networking products section

-Revolutionary N Wireless Technology with MIMO (N MIMO)
+Revolutionary N1 Wireless Technology with MIMO (N1 MIMO)

-Your Belkin N Wireless Router uses a new smart-antenna technology called Multiple Input Multiple Output (MIMO).
-N MIMO complies with the IEEE draft 802.11n specification.
+Your Belkin Vision wireless router uses a new smart-antenna technology called Multiple Input Multiple Output (MIMO).
+N1 MIMO complies with the IEEE draft 802.11n specification.
 It increases speed, range, reliability, and spectral efficiency for wireless networking systems.

-The element that makes Belkin's N MIMO technology different from a conventional radio is the use of multiple antennas and two simultaneous data streams to deliver wireless transfers around your home or office.
+The element that makes Belkin's N1 MIMO technology different from a conventional radio is the use of multiple antennas and two simultaneous data streams to deliver wireless transfers around your home or office.
 A conventional radio uses one antenna to transmit a data stream.
-Belkin's N MIMO, on the other hand, uses two antennas.
+Belkin's N1 MIMO technology, on the other hand, uses three antennas.
 This design helps combat distortion and interference.
-Belkin's N MIMO is multidimensional.
+Belkin's N1 MIMO is multidimensional.
 It builds on one-dimensional smart-antenna technology by simultaneously transmitting two data streams through the same channel, which increases wireless capacity.

-Another element that enhances Belkin's N MIMO is the use of aggregation as specified in the draft 802.11n specification.
-By shortening the space between packets and combining multiple smaller packets into one larger packet, Belkin's N MIMO can transmit more data through available bandwidth.
+Another element that enhances Belkin's N1 MIMO technology is the use of aggregation as specified in the draft 802.11n standard.
+By shortening the space between packets and combining multiple smaller packets into one larger packet, Belkin's N1 MIMO technology can transmit more data through available bandwidth.

 Think of conventional radio transmission as a two-lane highway.
 The speed limit governs the maximum allowable flow of traffic through that lane.
-Compared with conventional radios, one-dimensional smart antenna systems help move traffic through that lane faster and more reliably-analogous to a four-lane road on which traffic consistently moves at a rate closer to the speed limit.
-Belkin's N MIMO helps traffic move at the speed limit and opens more lanes-to become the superhighway in this example.
+Compared with conventional radios, one-dimensional smart-antenna systems help move traffic through that lane faster and more reliably-analogous to a four-lane road on which traffic consistently moves at a rate closer to the speed limit.
+Belkin's N1 MIMO technology helps traffic move at the speed limit and opens more lanes-to become the superhighway in this example.
 The rate of traffic flow is multiplied by the number of lanes that are opened.

-Placement of your N Wireless Router
+Placement of your N1 Vision